About Me

 90%

-Data Engineer, First Street, New York City
+Data Engineer, First Street, New York, New York, United States

-May 2025 — present
+May 2025 — Aug 2026

 (1) Designing and implementing data pipelines for climate risk analysis.